RickardKarl/vgosDBpy/README.md

 A working, but unpolished, set of code that can parse a log file and plot weather data as well as cable calibration data.

 ###### data
+Reads netCDF files, and also code that retrieves information for the plots and tables

 ###### script_driven
+Code that controls the script driven features of vgosDBpy